Beckingham One-Name Study

 1913 - to Canada - Another Savernake Pedigree family - Frederick Thomas Beckingham of Wiltshire.
 Frederick enlisted in the Canadian Army on 20th September 1914 and fought in France and Belgium where he was gassed.
 He was back in Wiltshire to marry in 1916 and in 1923, he and his family went to Western Australia on "The Sophia Cles".

-1921 to 1923 - to Canada and New York - Frederick Thomas, (see above note), was one of seven children and I believe that his brother, Edward Ernest went to Canada around 1921 but returned.
+1921 to 1923 - to Canada and New York - Frederick Thomas, (see above note), was one of seven children and his brother, Edward Ernest went to Canada around 1921 but returned.
 Edward Ernest's son, Albert Vincent did stay out there and I am in contact with his descendants.

-Another brother, George Ernest did travel from Glasgow to New York on "The Columbia" arriving at Ellis Island on 13th June 1921, his wife joined him in Virginia in 1923.
+Another brother, George Ernest travelled from Glasgow to New York on "The Columbia" arriving at Ellis Island on 13th June 1921, his wife joined him in Virginia in 1923.
 George Ernest's own son, George Eli, initially arrived at Ellis Island from Liverpool on "The Cameronia" on 21st May 1921; he too entered Ellis Island on several occasions, lastly when his wife joined him in 1923.

 1940's to 1960's - Many Beckingham families went to parts of Australia, some to Queensland, Victoria and Western Australia, and I am in contact with several of their descendants today.
 There were other families who still chose Canada and the USA.